-I have to rave, no not rave, shout it from the rooftops that this venison stew is amazing!
+I have to rave, no not rave, shout it from the rooftops that this slow cooker venison stew is amazing!
 Originally, I made this stew because I wanted to make a hearty stew with venison so I took elements from two of my favorite recipes, Beef and Vegetable Soup (with ground beef), and Vegetable and Beef soup and created a delicious venison stew.
 But then, I made a few changes that took it from good to WOW!

 I omitted the beef bouillon cubes (trying to cut back on these kinds of processed foods), reduced the diced tomatoes by half, and added 1/4 cup (1/2 stick) butter.
 It was perfect!
 The flavor stood on its own without the bouillon or the added tomatoes and the addition of butter took it to a whole new level.
 I added butter since venison is incredibly lean and it gave the broth so much flavor and depth.
 This is now the BEST venison stew so if you have access to some healthy and delicious venison, this is a must try recipe and if not you can always try it with beef for stew.
 If you use beef, you might reduce or eliminate the butter depending on how much fat is in the beef.
 I often mix beef for stew with venison and leave the butter in.
 It's perfect!
 You can buy beef for stew pre-cut in packages in the meat dept. of most grocery stores.

 One more tip... if you are in a pinch for time, you can skip the browning step.
 This stew will still come out fabulous.